 Cookie Time supplied its consumers with free MP3 downloads of dDub music by placing stickers promoting the downloads on 350,000 cookies on sale during Music Month.
 They also released limited edition “Cookie Sandwiches” – dDub CDs sandwiched between two Chocolate Chip cookies – and sponsored a free outdoor concert in Christchurch.

 After Medicine Man, dDub continued to record.
 “There was material for a third album and some of it was released as singles,” recalls Matt Shanks.
-Among the tracks recorded were ‘Who’s Side You Working On’, ‘Send It On Back’, ‘Falling’, and ‘We Are The Ones’.
-Plus, to support Dyslexia Action Week, the Don McGlashan-penned ‘The Closer You Get The Bigger I Look’ was recorded and released.
+Among the tracks recorded were ‘Who’s Side You Working On’, ‘Send It On Back’, ‘Falling’, ‘We Are The Ones’, plus – to support Dyslexia Action Week – Don McGlashan’s ‘The Closer You Get The Bigger I Look’.

 MATT SHANKS: “DEREK WOULD BEGIN WITH VOCAL MUMBLINGS AND THEN DEVELOP LYRICS … IT WAS VERY JAMMY BACK THEN.”